Birla Mandir, Hyderabad: Architecture

 The temple manifests a blend of Dravidian, Rajasthani and Utkala architectures.
 It is constructed of 2000 tons of pure white marble.
 The granite idol of presiding deity Lord Venkateswara is about 11 ft tall, and a carved lotus forms an umbrella on the top.
 A brass flagstaff in the temple premises rises to a height of 42 ft.
 (13 m).
 The temple does not have traditional bells, as Swami Ranganathananda wished that the temple atmosphere should be conducive to meditation.

 About the temple

 Apart from the main shrine, the consorts of Lord Venkateswara, Padmavati and Andal are housed in separate shrines.
 The temple also has separate shrines for various Deva and Devi, including Shiva, Shakti, Ganesh, Hanuman, Brahma, Saraswati and Lakshmi.
 Selected teachings of men and Gurbani are engraved on temple walls.
 Birla temples are open to all, as identified by Mahatma Gandhi and other Hindu leaders.

 Transport

-Birla Mandir is near to Lakdi-ka-pul and Assembly Hyderabad metro station.
-Birla Mandir is well connected by TGRTC buses and MMTS.
+Birla Mandir is near Lakdi-ka-pul and Assembly Hyderabad metro station.
+Birla Mandir is well connected by TSRTC buses and MMTS.
 The nearest MMTS station is Lakdi ka pul.